-If your POS is integrated with WISK, your sales data is used to calculate an estimate of your real-time stock.
+If your POS is integrated with WISK and you have recipe mapping (Professional plans and higher), your sales data is used to calculate an estimate of your real-time stock.

 For each item, it takes the “Stock” count, and subtracts the amount that has been sold since your last completed inventory.
-This amount is based on your POS Items and the recipes that you’ve mapped to them.
+This amount is based on your POS Items and the recipes that you’ve mapped to them in WISK.

-Note: Neep in mind, this is an estimate.
-It’s showing you the amount if you poured exactly what is indicated in the recipe for the POS Items.
-It doesn’t account for any over pouring etc.
+Note: Keep in mind, this is an estimate.
+It’s showing you the amount if you used exactly what is indicated in the recipe for the POS Items.
+It doesn’t account for any over pouring or unreported wastage etc.

 In the example above, you’ll see that 5 units of Absolut were counted in the most recent inventory, and now the Real Time Stock displays 3.82 units.